-This is the website of Roland Boer, who is a Marxist philosopher now living in the countryside in China.
+This is the website of Roland Boer, who is a retired scholar of Marxist philosophy.

 The site has a number of pages, including a list of selected publications from 2015 to 2026, recommended links, and a contact form.